Certified Payroll: Everything You Need to Know As an Employer

 Determine wages correctly

 In accordance with prevailing wage laws, such as the Davis-Bacon Act and the Service Contract Act, your employees’ wages should be determined correctly.
-Moreover, you need to use only newly published wage determination as they include the payment rates.
+Moreover, you need to use only newly published wage determinations as they include the payment rates.
 These can change quite often.

 Identify the state-certified payroll reporting requirements